jbock-java/jbock/README.md

 }
 ````

-For each non-positional option, the method name is the long name
+For each named (i.e. non-positional) parameter, the method name defines the long name.
-by default.
-This default can be overridden with the `@LongName` annotation,
+This can be overridden with the `@LongName` annotation,
-or disabled by passing the empty string.
+or disabled by passing the empty string to the `@LongName` annotation.

-After these changes, the complete code looks as follows:
+After adding some description text, the complete code looks as follows:

-(The `run` method would become too long,
-so it has been replaced with a simple
-print statement.
-Also, we've added some `@Description` annotations.)

 ````java
 public class CopyFile {